dhis2/dhis2-docs/src/developer/web-api/data-validation.md

 The `section` filter will return all exact matches which have the specified section.

+Furthermore, to filter (select) only checks marked as `isSlow` use `slow=true`,

+    GET /api/dataIntegrity?slow=true

+or to filter (select) only checks that are not performed via database query (programmed checks) use `programmatic=true`:

+    GET /api/dataIntegrity?programmatic=true

+The `slow`, `programmatic` and `section` filters can be combined in which case all conditions must be met.

 ### Running data integrity summaries { #webapi_data_integrity_run_summary }

 Since version 2.38, data integrity checks have two levels of specificity: